lennartS/stoppersclk/README.md

 ## Build

 ### Dependencies
-The only Rust version known to work at the moment is `1.12.1`.
+The oldest Rust version known to work is `1.12.1`.
+[Travis CI](https://travis-ci.org/) makes sure it works on stable and beta and tries to build nightly as well.

 Apart from some smaller crates Stoppersclk is built using the awesome [gtk-rs](https://crates.io/crates/gtk).